 Éviter la dépression saisonnière en apportant quelques changements à sa routine

-Seasonal depression, also called seasonal affective disorder, is a type of depression that occurs in late fall or early winter.
-It is most likely caused by the lack of sunshine at these times of the year, and fades with the onset of spring and summer.
-It is not only characterized by a little lower morale in winter, but rather by real signs of depression.
+Seasonal depression, also known as seasonal affective disorder, is a type of depression that occurs towards the end of autumn or the beginning of winter.
+It is most likely caused by the lack of sunlight during these times of the year and fades with the arrival of spring and summer.
+It is not characterized merely by a slightly lower mood in winter, but rather by genuine signs of depression.
 Sadness, fatigue, irritability, need for more sleep, loss of interest, etc.

-There is a way to prevent, or at least lessen the impact of seasonal changes on those who are affected by them.
+There is a way to prevent, or at least reduce the impact of seasonal changes in those who are affected.

 You will therefore like my advice:⠀⠀⠀⠀⠀⠀⠀⠀⠀